Updated: March 20th, 2022

 Another great thing about Calgary is that there’s no shortage of mouth-watering places to eat.
 Whether you’re looking for fine dining, quick bites, ethnic food, or something Canadian, we’ve got you covered in our guide to the best Calgary restaurants.

-Drink Good Beer
+Drink Beer at Local Breweries

 If beer is your thing, you’re going to love Calgary.
 There are roughly 60 breweries in Calgary, many of which are located in popular places such as Inglewood, 17th Avenue, downtown, and more.
 It doesn’t matter if you’re into dark stouts, sours, IPAs, or blondes, there’s something for everyone here.

-Things to Do In Banff National Park
+Explore Banff National Park

-Explore the Town of Banff
+Town of Banff

 Although Banff National Park is famous for its natural landscapes, the town of Banff is also famous for its spectacular look and setting.
 Surrounded by mountains, this is quite possibly one of the most picturesque towns in the world.
 It’s also home to many hotels and delicious restaurants, as well as plenty of shopping, museums, hiking trails, and more.